avalonbits/aed/README.md

 The editor can work in any Agon supported resolution and will use whatever color scheme you've configured your Agon.

+`NOTE: Since release v0.13.0, VDP 1.04 or above is required.'

 # Installation

 Copy the `aed.bin` file to your sdcard's `/mos` directory, You should now be able to run it just typing `aed` at the command line.